-The POSC and Parent Organization are typically involved in the implementation of the following school-wide events: Welcome Back to School Picnic, the Annual Bazaar, Carol Sing, Faculty Appreciation Lunch, Spring Gala, Grandparent’s Day, and End of Year School Picnic.
+The POSC and Parent Organization are typically involved in the implementation of the following school-wide events: back to school picnic, fall bazaar, carol sing, faculty appreciation lunch, spring gala, grandparent’s day, and end of year school picnic.

-The Parent Organization Steering Committee (POSC) will work to foster healthy relationships throughout the Washington Waldorf School community while deepening parent understanding of and commitment to Waldorf education.
+The Parent Organization Steering Committee (POSC) will work to foster healthy relationships throughout the WWS community while deepening parent understanding of and commitment to Waldorf education.

 - To create a conscious and coordinated Volunteer Program guided by the needs of the Children's Garden faculty, Lower School faculty, High School faculty, Administrative faculty and Trustees Council.

-- To communicate/meet regularly with WWS leadership in order to manage said Volunteer Program, as well as handles other Steering Committee business.
+- To communicate/meet regularly with WWS leadership in order to manage the volunteer program, as well as handle other Steering Committee business.
 (Make-up of group and regularity of meetings/communication is determined by leadership.)

-- To provide documentation to WWS Community with regard to Volunteer Program.
+- To provide documentation to WWS community with regard to the volunteer program.

 - To provide a non-voting member to the Trustee's Council.
 One Steering Committee member would attend meetings on a regular basis.